-- ☐ Pay what you owe.
-As a plan member, you are responsible for these payments: - ° You must continue to pay your Medicare Part B premium to remain a member of the plan. - ° For some of your medical services covered by the plan, you must pay your share of the cost when you get the service. - ° If you move outside of our plan service area, you cannot remain a member of our plan. - ° If you move within our service area, we need to know so we can keep your membership record up to date and know how to contact you. - ° If you move, it is also important to tell Social Security (or the Railroad Retirement Board).
+- If you move within our plan service area, we need to know so we can keep your membership record up to date and know how to contact you. - If you move, it is also important to tell Social Security (or the Railroad Retirement Board).